 Togo

 DVV International has worked in Togo since the end of 2020, managing its activities through the country office in Lomé.
 The conceptual focus of DVV International in Togo lies on strengthening adult learning and education policy as well as helping to mobilise more resources for adult and non-formal education.
 The aim is to promote an integrated adult learning and education (ALE) system in the West African country and to support national and regional institutions in recognising the importance of ALE in their policies and practices.
-DVV International works together with the Ministry of Social Action, Women and Literacy.
+DVV International works together with the Ministry of Solidarity, Equality, Family and Child Protection.
 Tangible measures for the work of DVV International in Togo were defined and coordinated on the basis of an inventory of the national ALE system, carried out hand in hand with important state and civil society actors.

 Main focus of work